Irreversibility and randomness: Irreversibility of the Boltzmann equation

+In this case, the initial condition of the time-reversed show is the state at $t=\tau$ with velocities reversed, in which particles about to collide are likely to be correlated, so that the \SZA, and hence the \BE, fails.
+This is the sense in which this equation is \emph{irreversible}. \item Running the show backward in time from $t=0$ onwards, with the same (i.i.d.) initial conditions, by changing the sign of $t$ as well as reversing all velocities.

-`In our universe, an oscillating charge and a coordinated ring of oscillating charges are equally likely: if the first occurs, the second occurs as well, for example when the waves produced by the single oscillating charge are absorbed into the environment.
+In this case the \SZA\ is once again enforced by the initial condition and hence the \BE\ holds.
+This is the sense in which the entire scenario is \emph{invariant under time reversal}, so that \emph{the \BE\ provides no arrow of time.} \end{itemize} We therefore agree also on this point with Grad,\footnote{And also with Valente \& Uffink (2015), Roberts (2022), and surely many others. \emph{Mutatis mutandis}, the discussion by Roberts (2022), Chapter 5, partly based on Price (1996), is relevant here, e.g.: `In our universe, an oscillating charge and a coordinated ring of oscillating charges are equally likely: if the first occurs, the second occurs as well, for example when the waves produced by the single oscillating charge are absorbed into the environment.
 More generally, the time reversal invariance of electromagnetism guarantees that if one solution is possible, then the time reversed solution is possible as well.
 One might like to add that an oscillating charge is more likely to occur `earlier than' a coordinated ring of charges in time.
 But, in which temporal direction are we looking when we say this?
 If we respond, ``towards (what we normally call) the future'', then we have just assumed what we were trying to prove, that there is a preferred direction of time for formulating such statements.' (pp.\ 121--122).

-The context is the temporal asymmetry between the usual outgoing shells of electromagnetic waves produced by an oscillating charge, and incoming waves produced by a coordinated ring of oscillating charges, which are never observed. } \begin{quote} \begin{small} Suppose we suddenly ``turn off'' \textsc{Liouville's} equation, reverse all velocities, and proceed again with the solution of \textsc{Liouville's} equation.
+The context is the temporal asymmetry between the usual outgoing shells of electromagnetic waves produced by an oscillating charge, and incoming waves produced by a coordinated ring of oscillating charges, which are never observed. } who in our view described the situation clearly: \begin{quote} \begin{small} Suppose we suddenly ``turn off'' \textsc{Liouville's} equation, reverse all velocities, and proceed again with the solution of \textsc{Liouville's} equation.
 We retrace our steps and find, for example, that [minus the entropy] $H_{\gamma}$ is increasing instead of decreasing.
 The reason is that, even though chaos is satisfied almost everywhere, the small exceptional set on which it is not satisfied has now become exactly the set on which the value of $f_2^{(N)}$ determines the course of $f$. (\ldots)

 As a final description of this situation we remark that \emph{there is no time's arrow}.
 If we prepare a state we will observe that $H_{\gm}$, decreases; the same will be true if we follow the prepared state backwards in time.
 Or, if we observe an isolated system until it achieves a certain preassigned, unlikely state, we will observe that $H_{\gm}$ immediately begins to decrease; or if on observing this state, we reverse all velocities, we will again observe that $H_{\gm}$ decreases.
 No matter which direction in time we look, $H_{\gm}$ can only decrease.
 We can obtain an increase of $H_{\gm}$ if we reverse the time only if we have specifically selected the given state not on its own merits but as the successor to another unlikely state.
 (Grad, 1958, pp.\ 224, 228--229). \end{small} \end{quote}